geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 [^vertical]: Quote from Richin Jose: "How not to build an MVP: The Flawed 'Skateboard to Car' Analogy" [here](https://richinjose.medium.com/how-not-to-build-an-mvp-the-flawed-skateboard-to-car-analogy-4920a845f151).
 The article goes on to compare the MVP to a thin slice of layered cake, rather than delivering the whole top layer of frosting.
 Very tasty mental image, but doesn't work one bit as a development metaphor, since we'd have to bake the whole cake to deliver a slice...
 [^mode-of-transport]: Cut to all AI and DeFi companies with hundreds of millions in funding and absolutely no concrete vision other than to "revolutionize" finance, intelligence - you name it...
 [^minecraft]: The skateboard of Minecraft is described as:  "You couldn't do much in the first version – it was basically an ugly blocky 3d-landscape where you can dig up blocks and place them elsewhere to build crude structures.".
 Surely a simpler version, but does this version of Minecraft (as described) have the same relation to modern Minecraft as a skateboard has to a car?
 Why not leave it at prototype here as well?
 If the core point is that this version was playable and testable, I still think that the skateboard isn't a good metaphor.
 [^morph]: He writes 'This model is especially suitable for software, since software is, well, Soft.
-You can “morph” the product as you go'.
+You can "morph" the product as you go'.
 The words "soft" and "morph" do a lot of heavy lifting in those sentences and I'd say this is a very handwavy description of the development process at best.
+At best this tells us _that_ software can be changed, not _how_ to navigate the engineering decisions involved in doing so.
 Again, this totally obscures the fact that engineering decisions in early versions lay the foundations for later increments.